 Corian is made of natural minerals combined with an acrylic binding agent.
 It is highly durable and can be formed in artistic ways.
 It is non-porous, therefore somewhat resistant to staining.
 Sinks can be integrated into Corian benchtops, leaving no groove for mould to form in.
 Corian can also be curved up walls or rolled down benchtops for interesting effects.

 See the Corian website for more information.

-Caesarstone is made of a combination of natural stone and binding agent.
-It is highly resistant to staining, and scratches.
-A great range of colour options are available.
+Caesarstone is made of a combination of natural stone and a binding agent.
+It is highly resistant to staining and scratches.
+A great range of colour options is available.

 See the CaesarStone website for more information.